marikadimarcantonio/HowApproximateIsABC/README.md

 # HowApproximateIsABC
 Project of the Bayesian Statistics's course at Politecnico di Milano A.Y.
 2020/2021

-### 1stPresentation
+### _1stPresentation_
 Introduction to the ABC algorithm.

-### 2ndPresentation
+### _2ndPresentation_
 Practical difficulties on implementing ABC.

 ## GenusDataset
-Analizing practical difficulties in ABC algorithm: summary statistics and kernel.
+Analizing practical difficulties in ABC algorithm: how to choose summary statistics and kernel.

+## DarwinDataset
+Analizing practical difficulties in ABC algorithm: how to choose the proposal.